WWDJ

-WWDJ (1150 AM) is a Catholic radio station licensed to Boston, Massachusetts.
-Owned by Relevant Radio, Inc., the station serves Greater Boston.
-WWDJ does not broadcast any local programming, functioning as a repeater for the Relevant Radio network.
-WWDJ's studios and offices are co-located with the network in Lincolnwood, Illinois, and the station transmitter are located in Lexington.
+WWDJ (1150 AM) is a Catholic radio station licensed to Boston, Massachusetts and serving Greater Boston, owned by Relevant Radio, Inc. WWDJ does not broadcast any local programming, functioning as a repeater for the Relevant Radio network.
+WWDJ's studios and offices are co-located with the network in Lincolnwood, Illinois, and the station's transmitter is located in Lexington.

 History

 The station signed on as WCOP on August 26, 1935; owned by the Massachusetts Broadcasting Company, their call letters representing its original studio location at the Copley Plaza Hotel.
-Originally, WCOP broadcast on 1120 kilocycles at 500 watts, and was required to go off the air at night.
+Originally, WCOP broadcast on 1120 kHz at 500 watts, and was required to go off the air at night.
 With the enactment of NARBA in 1941, WCOP moved to 1150 kHz and received authorization to broadcast around the clock.
 In June 1945, it became Boston's affiliate for the ABC Radio Network, which it would keep until the early 1950s.
-The station adopted a music format in 1956, and became one of the first stations in New England to utilize disk jockeys.
+The station adopted a music format in 1956, and became one of the first stations in New England to use disk jockeys.
 In the late 1950s, one such DJ was Bob Wilson, who later became the radio play-by-play voice of the Boston Bruins.

-After stints as Top-40 (1956–62), and middle-of-the-road (1962–68), WCOP switched to a country music format, and was an affiliate of NBC Radio Network (WCOP became an NBC affiliate in 1966, two years before the switch to country).
+After stints as Top-40 (1956–1962), and middle-of-the-road (1962–1968), WCOP switched to a country music format, and was an affiliate of NBC Radio Network (WCOP became an NBC affiliate in 1966, two years before the switch to country).
 In 1977, WCOP dropped NBC Radio, and flipped from country to top-40 under the call letters WACQ.
 The new format lasted only until the station was sold and new owners came in on January 1, 1979.
 At that time, WACQ and then-sister station WTTK (now WZLX) flipped to a partially simulcast beautiful music station, owing to then-existing FCC regulations, as WHUE and WHUE-FM.
 Stints as an all-news station and a soft adult contemporary format under the call letters of WSNY followed.
 In 1985, the station became an oldies station under the well-known WMEX callsign, after a sale to Greater Media.
 Although enjoying some moderate success at first, WODS flipped to an oldies format in late 1987, and WMEX never recovered.
-By 1990, the oldies format was replaced by business talk; this gave way in 1991 to a simulcast of WMJX, and then to leased ethnic programming shortly afterwards.
+In December 1989, the oldies format was replaced by business talk; this gave way in March 1991 to a simulcast of WMJX, and then to leased ethnic programming shortly afterwards.